-

-A poor hoof conformation will generally lead to other soundness issues.
-A horse’s foot is very important to me when buying a weanling, yearling, two-year-old, stallion prospect or broodmare.
+Poor hoof conformation will generally lead to other soundness issues.
+A horse’s hoof is very important to me when buying a weanling, yearling, two-year-old, stallion prospect or broodmare.

 A good farrier is one of the most important people in any horse business, as a good one can improve a horse’s foot and a bad one can cause havoc.

-I always like to see balance when looking at a horse’s foot when looking at it from all angles.
-When I lift a horse’s foot up, I like to see it wide and round at the heels, and this should be balanced with the toe.
+I always like to see balance when looking at a horse’s foot from all angles.
+When I lift a horse’s foot up, I like to see it wide and round at the heels and with the toe.

 I want to see a clean hoof wall with no defects such as lines or cracks, as they can be caused by previous illness or just a general weakness in the hoof.
 It is important to look at the angle of the sole to ensure the horse’s foot is not too flat and has some concavity to it, as it is not a weight-bearing structure.
 The frog should be well formed and look healthy and point directly down the middle of the foot.